dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 }
 ```

-The groups element is optional.
+The `groups` element is optional.
+It is currently not recommended using it.

 ### Users

 `"users": [<user-definition>, <user-definition>,...]`

 This object contains user definitions.
-You can set user traits here.
 A user has the following elements:

-- _username_: short username used for the login, similar to a nickname
+- _username_: username used for login
-- _email_: unique email that identifies the user
+- _email_: email that identifies the user, has to be unique within DSP
 - _givenName_: firstname of the user
 - _familyName_: surname of the user
 - _password_: password of the user
-- _lang_: the preferred language of the user: "en", "de", "fr", "it" (optional, default: "en")
+- _lang_: the default language of the user: "en", "de", "fr", "it" (optional, default: "en")
+- _groups_: List of groups the user belongs to.
+The name of the group has to be provided with the ontology's namespace,
+  p.ex. "onto:editors".
+The given ontology defined in the same ontology file has no name, so only ":editors" is required
+  if the user belongs to the group "editors". (optional)
 - _projects_: List of projects the user belongs to.
 The project name has to be followed by a ":" and either "member"
   or "admin".
 This indicates if the new user has admin rights in the given project or is an ordinary
   user. `myproject:admin` would add the user as admin to the project "myproject".
 The given project defined in the same
-  ontology file has no name, so only ":admin"or ":
+  ontology file has no name, so only ":admin"or ":member" is required. (optional)
-  member" is required.
-A user must be member of at least one project.

 Example: